 If any desire for freedom failed due to the legitimate resistance of his wife, a pathological enervation and nervous irritability ensued after the greatest rage.

 In this case, unfortunately, earlier this year my friend came across writings on male and female hormonal effects and castration.

 Without saying anything to a friend or acquaintance, the plan secretly matured over the course of a few months to remove all external male characteristics.
 Dominated by this thought, the decision to act soon matured. — —

-I have heard a lot about trans women1 being happy and satisfied after this operation.
+I have heard a lot about transvestites1 being happy and satisfied after this operation.
 Here I experienced the opposite in great effect. —

 When I saw my childhood friend again after the operation, a completely different person was standing in front of me.
 We talked about everything that had happened and, with the deepest emotional shock, he declared that there was a deeply unhappy person standing in front of me.

 After all the events of the last few years, I couldn’t understand this person’s need and I stood in front of him for a few minutes without a word.

 In a soundless voice I heard the meaningful words from his mouth: “I did not know myself.”